carlosgamezvillegas/homebridge-egreat-androidtv/README.md

 # What is this?

 `homebrige-egreat-androidtv` is a plugin for Homebridge to Control your Egreat A5 from your Home app.
-It should work withr Egreat A5/A10/A11/A13/A15.
+It should work with Egreat A5/A10/A11/A13/A15.

 ### Features